aidanbudd/trainingPhyloIntro/interpretingPhylogenies.md

 ### <a name="fromPhylogenyQuestionToAnswerStandardStatFocusDemoDogRabies"></a>Demonstration: from substantive question to an answer using North African dog rabies viruses

 Sequences are taken from [this paper](http://www.plospathogens.org/article/info%3Adoi%2F10.1371%2Fjournal.ppat.1001166) published Open Access in [PLoS Pathogens](http://www.plospathogens.org/) (PubMed ID:[21060816](http://www.ncbi.nlm.nih.gov/pubmed/21060816)), which analyses the possible influence of human activity on spread of rabies virus amongst endemic dog populations in North Africa.
+In case you're having Internet problems while running the demo, here is a link to a [local version of the article.](./documents/talbiEtAl2010PLoSPathogens_journal.ppat.1001166.pdf)

 The World Health Organisation provides this [fact sheet](http://www.who.int/mediacentre/factsheets/fs099/en/) about the disease; survival of humans after starting to show symptoms of the disease is [extremely rare](http://cid.oxfordjournals.org/content/36/1/60.full).